Sneakycloud/Priority-calculator/README.md

 What it does
 -----------
 The priority calculator performs mathematical operations on the command line, where operations within parentheses have priority.
+Currently only the +, -, * and / operators are supported.

 How it works
 -----------